stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 no
 ```

-### Assign multiple users as tenant owner
+## Assign multiple users as tenant owner

 In the example above, Bill assigned the ownership of `bluesky` tenant to `Anna's` user.
-If another user, e.g. `Anthony` needs to administer the `bluesky` tenant, Bill can assign the ownership of tenant to such user too:
+If another user, e.g. `Anthony` needs to administer the `bluesky` tenant, Bill can assign the ownership of tenant to such users too:

 ```yaml
 kubectl apply -f - << EOF